tomkaXX/Dev-challenge/README.md

 ###### ||Resources: [DF](#), [Messenger Docs](https://developers.facebook.com/docs/messenger-platform/getting-started/quick-start/), [FB Open Source code of conduct](https://engineering.fb.com/codeofconduct/)||
 ###### ||FB Community Challenge 2020 🌎 ||

-Toby bot is virtual assistant that rewards through our AI Loyalty program, all your purchase of products such as: food, beverage and many others products.
-This project was selected Winner of the AI Challenge at [HackZurich 2020](https://devpost.com/software/toby-bot).
+Toby bot is virtual assistant integrated to FB Messenger, that rewards through our AI Loyalty program, all your purchase of products such as: food, beverage and many others products, by scanning your shopping tickets!
+This project was selected Winner of the AI Challenge at [HackZurich 2020 (https://devpost.com/software/toby-bot).

 #### Let's start!